vtalos/commit-patterns-replication-package/README.md

 1. Navigate to the `sampling` directory.
 2. Run `extract_and_validate_repos.py` to extract repository names from the CSV file and validate they exist on GitHub.
-3. Optionally run `repo_information_scraper.py` to gather additional repository information.
-4. Fetch the projects by running `fetch-projects.sh`.
+3. Fetch the projects by running `fetch-projects.sh`.

 ## Data Cleaning & Writing Data to CSV Files